nal060/nal060/README.md

 **Ongoing Projects:**

-- Applying LLM interpretability techniques such as activation patching to study hallucinations in speech-based LLMs.
+- Applying LLM interpretability techniques such as activation patching to study speech-based LLMs.
 - Using deep learning architectures to predict reading proficiency from eye-tracking data. (vtnet-hai)
 - Building multilingual detoxification models to reduce harmful LLM outputs. (text-detox)
 - Contributing to `Moo4Feed`, an R package for animal welfare from feeding behavior.